 See Related: Motel vs. Hotel vs. Inn

 In partnership with the Národní Muzeum, the National Gallery established a permanent art gallery in Kinsky Palace, located at Staroměstské nám.
 1, 110 15 Staré Město, Prague.

 The exhibition covers 7,000 years of art history through the lens of over a thousand items and art galleries.
-These items were collected from the diverse historical culture in Asia, Europe, and North Africa.
-Additionally, the Kinsky Palace exhibition features a Buddhist art collection from Asian countries like China, Tibet, and India.
+These items were collected from the diverse historical cultures in Asia, Europe, and North Africa.
+The Kinsky Palace exhibition also features a Buddhist art collection from Asian countries like China, Tibet, and India.